nogicoder/farcry/README.md

 You need to create a Google Sheets document and to name it "_Intek Institute – Far Cry – Frag History_".

-_Note: if you have no idea how to create a Google spreadsheet, well... just **google** it: "[how to create a google spreadsheet](https://www.google.com.vn/search?q=how+to+create+a+google+spreadsheet)"!_
+_Note: If you have no idea how to create a Google spreadsheet, well... just **google** it: "[how to create a google spreadsheet](https://www.google.com.vn/search?q=how+to+create+a+google+spreadsheet)"!_

-Import the CSV file of Far Cry frags you have generated into your Google Sheets document.
+Import the CSV file of Far Cry frags that you have generated into your Google Sheets document.
 For example:

 ![Far Cry Frag History Spreadsheet](farcry_frag-history_spreadsheet.png)

-At this stage, you should definitively watch a few [online tutorials](https://www.youtube.com/watch?v=wQfApf3eci8&list=PLv9Pf9aNgemt61gjKQaYZHjvZlVp4OANq) about Google Sheet to understand the basic principles of rows, columns, cells, [relative and absolute cell references](https://edu.gcfglobal.org/en/googlespreadsheets/types-of-cell-references/1/), etc. formulas.
-You will find a lot of online resources and, indeed, the [Google Sheets Help Center](https://support.google.com/docs/topic/9054603?ref_topic=1382883) from Google itself!
+At this stage, you should definitely watch a few [online tutorials](https://www.youtube.com/watch?v=wQfApf3eci8&list=PLv9Pf9aNgemt61gjKQaYZHjvZlVp4OANq) about Google Sheets to understand the basic principles of rows, columns, cells, [relative and absolute cell references](https://edu.gcfglobal.org/en/googlespreadsheets/types-of-cell-references/1/), formulas, etc. You will find a lot of online resources and, indeed, the [Google Sheets Help Center](https://support.google.com/docs/topic/9054603?ref_topic=1382883) from Google itself!

 # Waypoint 11: Collect the List of Players

-We want to determine the list of distinct players who participated to the game session.
+We want to determine the list of distinct players who participated in the game session.

-First, we need to collect player names from each frag, and then we need to remove any duplicate names to only keep a list of distinct player names, and sort this list by alphabetical order:
+First, we need to collect player names from each frag, remove any duplicate names (only keeping a list of distinct player names), and sort this list in alphabetical order:

 ![Google Sheets Distinct Players](farcry_google_sheets_distinct_players.jpg)